 Routine Health Checks

-Our services include prevention to education, treatment to rehabilitation, covering specific diseases and disorders that affect men of all ages.
+Our services include prevention, education, treatment, rehabilitation and specific diseases and disorders that affect men of all ages.

 A typical routine medical check-up that focuses on men’s health is designed to ensure that you stay in good health, both physically and mentally.
 A check-up can also be a preventive step especially when talking about specifics relating to being a male.
-During a routine physical, your doctor can also check vitals, including your weight, blood pressure, and heart rate, amongst other male related concerns which we outline below.
+During a routine physical, your doctor can check vitals, including your weight and heart rate.
+General tests may also carried out for:

 High Blood Pressure

 People may have high blood pressure for years without being aware of it.
 This is why it is dubbed the “silent killer”.
 Unmanaged high blood pressure can lead to other more serious conditions which include stroke, cardiac arrest, heart failure, and kidney failure.
 Therefore, it is important to have your blood pressure checked regularly.

 High cholesterol can also lead to heart disease and cardiac arrest.
 It’s crucial to have your cholesterol checked regularly starting at around 35 years of age, or younger when you have pre-existing conditions such as diabetes, hypertension, family history of heart disease and if you smoke.
 To assess your cholesterol level a simple blood test called a lipoprotein profile is usually required.